-On the other hand, outliers have the tendency to skew the data and can therefore have an impact on the overall score calculation, especially that Internet Society IRI uses the min-max normalization (see section on Min-Max Normalization below) method to scale the data.
+On the other hand, outliers have the tendency to skew the data and can therefore have an impact on the overall score calculation, especially that Internet Society Pulse IRI uses the min-max normalization (see section on Min-Max Normalization below) method to scale the data.
 If an indicator has a very high or very low value, this will be reflected in the min-max calculation.

-The following treatment has been applied to the specific indicators of the framework:
+The following transformation has been applied to the specific indicators of the framework:

-Normalization by population size: Number of data centers, number of IXPs, Secure Internet Servers, Number of domains

-2. Log transformation15: HHI Index, Secure Internet Servers, fixed/mobile upload speed, fixed/mobile download speed and fixed/mobile latency.
+- 1. Denomination by population size: Number of data centers, Number of domains - 2.
+Denomination by number of cities: Number of IXPs - 3.
+Log transformation14: HHI Index, Secure Internet Servers, fixed/mobile upload speed, fixed/mobile download speed and fixed/mobile latency.

 After scaling and transforming the above indicators, we run a check on the skewness and kurtosis values on the remaining indicators.
-For those having a skewness > 2 and kurtosis > 3.5 (general threshold for outlier detection), IRI makes use of the IQR (Interquartile Range: Q3 -Q1) method to trim down outliers.
+For those having a skewness > 2 and kurtosis > 3.5 (general threshold for outlier detection), the IRI makes use of the IQR (Interquartile Range: Q3 -Q1) method to trim down outliers.
 The following rules are applied: